Prepress Resources

 Bleed

 • Adobe Photoshop and Microsoft Office documents do not have a separate bleed setup.
-Create these documents at larger than desired size by adding the required bleed to the desired final file size.
+Create these documents larger than the desired size by adding the required bleed to the desired final file size.

 Trim Safety Area